[category]

 [title]

-The park is one of Japan’s top destinations for wisteria, boasting 350 trees which bloom from mid-April to mid-May.
+The park is one of Japan’s top destinations for wisteria, boasting 350 trees that bloom from mid-April to mid-May.
 The stunning flowers, which dangle from wooden trellises, come in a riot of colours including violet, blue, pink, white and yellow blossoms.
 Each colour tends to bloom at different times: pink first, followed by purple, white and then yellow wisteria.

-A must-see is the park’s magnificent 150-year-old wisteria tree, which is even lit up in the evenings and surrounded by still water that reflects the colourful flowers.
+A must-see is the park’s magnificent 150-year-old wisteria tree, which is lit up in the evenings and surrounded by still water that reflects the colourful flowers.
 This ofuji, or Great Wisteria Tree, has a canopy covering about 1,000sqm and features a jaw-dropping 80,000 individual purple blossoms.

 The park is also home to a dreamy 80m-long wisteria walk, featuring white blooms drooping over you from the trellis above.